norman/friendly_id/Guide.md

 ### As a Plugin

-Plugin installtion is simple for all supported versions of Rails:
+Plugin installation is simple for all supported versions of Rails:

     ./script/plugin install git://github.com/norman/friendly_id.git

-However, installing as a gem offers simpler version control than plugin installtion.
+However, installing as a gem offers simpler version control than plugin installation.
 Whenever possible, install as a gem instead.

 ### Setup